Started in 2016, still supported X-Plane Interface for Linux, Win, Mac.

 Main NEW feature!
 Now you can have separate data config files for each plane you fly.
 You can make data file for any plane and put it in the aircraft folder.
 If the plugin don't find data file in the plane folder it loads those file in the plugin folder.

-- Some small bugs in the plugin has been corrected.
+- Several bugs in the plugin has been corrected.

 |1.30 - 1.31|